zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/reusing-sets-of-form-elements.md

 # Reusing Sets of Form Elements

-Element Sets in the Liferay Forms application allow users to create reusable form elements, such as asking a user's contact information (name, address, and phone number).
-These element sets also include the layout and configuration of the fields.
+Forms often request the same sets of information, such as name, birthdays, and addresses.
+Rather than recreating these fields every time users create a new form, these elements can be grouped as a set and reused.
+Element Sets include the layout and configuration of the fields.

 ```note::
    Editing an Element Set doesn't retroactively affect the Forms where the Element Set was used.